Frequently Asked Questions

 Viral load refers to the amount of HIV in a blood sample of a person living with HIV.
 Generally, the higher the viral load, the more likely you are to transmit HIV.
 Both "undetectable" and "viral load suppression" are extremely low measurements of HIV that are virtually the same.
 The terms are often used interchangeably in public health communications.

 Undetectable viral load: ART can reduce a person’s viral load to the point where it is so low (usually under 40 copies/ml depending on the test and region of the world) that it cannot be detected by measurements.2 This is called ‘having an ‘undetectable viral load,’ which prevents the sexual transmission of HIV while simultaneously improving the health of a person living with HIV.1 It does not fully clear the virus from the body or cure someone of HIV.
 Excellence adherence, or taking ART as prescribed, is important to maintain an undetectable viral load.

 Viral load suppression: When ART suppresses a person's viral load to less than 200 copies/ml, this is called being "virally suppressed."
 Being virally suppressed prevents the sexual transmission of HIV while simultaneously improving the health of a person living with HIV.
 1 Studies show that when a person is virally suppressed they cannot transmit HIV to sexual partners.
-Excellence adherence, or taking ART as prescribed, is important to maintain viral suppression.
+Excellent adherence, or taking ART as prescribed, is important to maintain viral suppression.

 For the purposes of the U=U campaign, the term "undetectable" is used synonymously with the term "virally suppressed."

 3. What is the evidence?